chromiumembedded/cef-project/README.md

 cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release ..
 make -j4

-# To perform a macOS build using a 64-bit CEF binary distribution:
+# To perform a MacOS build using a 64-bit CEF binary distribution:
+cmake -G "Xcode" -DPROJECT_ARCH="x86_64" ..
+# Then, open build\cef.xcodeproj in Xcode and select Product > Build.

+# To perform a MacOS build using an ARM64 CEF binary distribution:
-cmake -G "Xcode" ..
+cmake -G "Xcode" -DPROJECT_ARCH="arm64" ..
 # Then, open build\cef.xcodeproj in Xcode and select Product > Build.

 # To perform a Windows build using a 32-bit CEF binary distribution: